How to Get Out of Debt on a Low Income

 Are There Grants to Pay Off Debt?

-The biggest grant the government offers may be housing vouchers for those who qualify.
-The local housing authority pays the landlord directly.
 Other government programs that provide long-term and temporary financial help for bills include the Low Income Home Energy Assistance Program (LIHEAP), Temporary Assistance for Needy Families (TANF), the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), help to pay student loans, and more.
-We’ll look at these in more depth below, including how to find them.

-Be wary of offers to buy lists of government grant programs.
+Just be wary of offers to buy lists of government grant programs.
 They are usually frauds.
 There is no government program for credit card debt relief.
 Legitimate debt settlement and relief programs operate by strict rules.

 Resources for Low-Income Families